testcontainers/testcontainers-go/docs/features/files_and_mounts.md

 !!!warning
     Bind mounts are not supported, as it could not work with remote Docker hosts.

+!!!tip
+    It is recommended to copy data from your local host machine to a test container using the file copy API described below, as it is much more portable

 ## Copying files to a container

 If you would like to copy a file to a container, you can do it in two different manners: